Hello and welcome to my Pure Profit Pro Review.

 This is the part where I am confused.

 What determines the admin fee per the different package levels?

 Maybe it is because if the company owner/s puts admin fees like this on the packages, they can profit big time from all of the affiliate’s efforts and not from their own?

 Or, is there is a legitimate reason behind it?

-I truly don’t know the factors on why the owner put these drastically difference in admin fees per package levels in place.
+I truly don’t know the factors on why the owner put these drastic differences in admin fees per package level in place.

 But if you are just wanting to purchase the training, why is there still a need for the admin fee?

 Maybe there is an option for product purchase only without the admin fee, but I haven’t found it.